bertvv/ansible-role-bind/README.md

     - slave server
 - set up forward and reverse lookup zone files

 This role supports multiple reverse zones.
 Forward IPv6 lookups are also supported.
-[Reverse IPv6 lookups](http://www.zytrax.com/books/dns/ch3/#ipv6), as of yet, are not (See Issue #10).
+[Reverse IPv6 lookups](http://www.zytrax.com/books/dns/ch3/#ipv6), as of yet, are not (See [Issue #10](https://github.com/bertvv/ansible-role-bind/issues/10)).

-Configuring the firewall is not a concern of this role, so you should do this using another role (e.g. [bertvv.el7](https://galaxy.ansible.com/list#/roles/2305)).
+Configuring the firewall is not a concern of this role, so you should do this using another role (e.g. [bertvv.rh-base](https://galaxy.ansible.com/bertvv/rh-base/)).

 If you like/use this role, please consider giving it a star or reviewing it on Ansible Galaxy.
 Thanks!

 ## Requirements

-- This role is written specifically for RHEL/CentOS and works on versions 6 and 7.
 - The `filter_plugins` directory should be copied to `${ANSIBLE_HOME}`.
 It contains a few functions that manipulate IP addresses.
 If you forget this step, you will get the error message "`no filter named 'reverse_lookup_zone'`" in the task 'Main BIND config file'.
 See [~~Issue #5~~](https://github.com/bertvv/ansible-role-bind/issues/5).

 ## Role Variables